History of the School

 Development of the School continued in order to meet the needs of the growing number of pupils at Mayfield.
 The Victorian red-brick school building was added in 1897, the Concert Hall by 1930, and a suite of other facilities were constructed throughout the second half of the 20th-century and beyond.

 In 1953 the schools at St Leonards-on-Sea and Mayfield merged to form St Leonards-Mayfield School.
 Pupils remained at St Leonards up to the age of 13 and then transferred to Mayfield to continue their education to 18.
 In 1975 the junior school at St Leonards closed and Mayfield became the school it is today, educating girls from 11 to 18.

 Until the end of the 20th century the Headmistress of St Leonards-Mayfield School was drawn from the Society of the Holy Child Jesus, at which point the School appointed its first lay Headmistress.
 The links with Holy Child, however, remain strong: three members of the Governing body are nuns and three nuns live in the school grounds, supporting the pastoral work of the School.

 The Society of the Holy Child Jesus

 The SHCJ still plays an active and vital role in the life of the school.
-Holy Child nuns sit on the Board of Governors, and three nuns – Sister Jean, Sister Maria and Sister Teresa Joseph – live on the school site and play important pastoral roles in both the Chaplaincy and the boarding houses.
+Holy Child representatives sit on the Board of Governors, and two nuns – Sister Jean and Sister Maria – live on the School site and are an important part of life at Mayfield.

 Cornelia’s life was far from ordinary.
 As well as founding a congregation of sisters she was married and had five children.
 She became a nun because her husband wished to be a Catholic priest - and that is only part of the story.
 In all that happened to her she sought and found God, and clung to him and what he seemed to be asking of her.
 Her discerning response to her life shaped both the spirituality of the Society and the vision she had for the many schools that she established.